Ezedike-Evan/Ezedike-Evan/README.md

-Passionate web developer with a love for clean code and elegant designs. 🚀
+Passionate web blockchain developer with a love for clean code and elegant designs. 🚀

 ## 🌐 Socials: